Sun Yafang: Background

 She earned her bachelor's degree at the University of Electronic Science and Technology of China (UESTC) in 1982.
 Then, Sun started working as a technician at Xin Fei TV Manufactory.
 In 1985, she became an engineer at the Beijing Research Institution of Communication Technology.
+Prior to joining Huawei in 1989, Sun worked for the Ministry of State Security's Communications Department.

 She began her career with Huawei in 1989 and became chairwoman of the corporation in 1999.

-A 2011 report by the CIA's Open Source Center stated Sun worked for the Ministry of State Security of the People's Republic of China and linked her to the Chinese military.

-In March 2018, Sun Yafang stepped down as Chairwoman of Huawei after nineteen years and was replaced by Liang Hua.
+In March 2018, Huawei switched to a rotating chairman to run the company, continuing Huawei's collective leadership system.
+Sun Yafang stepped down as Chairwoman of Huawei after nineteen years and was replaced by Liang Hua.

 Awards

 In May 2012, she received the World Telecommunication and Information Society Award from the International Telecommunication Union.
-As of 2014, she is listed as the 81st most powerful woman in the world by Forbes.
+In 2014, she was listed as the 81st most powerful woman in the world by Forbes.